jpype-project/jpype/doc/userguide.rst

 This does have some consequences for the use of proxies.
 Proxies must never be used a synchronization objects.
 They cannot be locked on as whenever they are garbage collected, they loss their identity.
-In addition, their hashcode and system id both are reissued whenever they are refreshed.
+In addition, their hashCode and system id both are reissued whenever they are refreshed.
 Therefore, using a proxy as a Java map key can be problematic.
 So long as it remains in the Java map, it will maintain the same identify.
 But once it is removed it is free to switch identities.